maoberlehner/markus-oberlehner-net/content/blog/transition-to-height-auto-with-vue.md

 Every now and then, I end up in a situation where I need to animate an HTML element from `height: 0` to its natural height (`height: auto`).
 Based on my experience, I already know that there are only three ways of achieving this: transitioning from `max-height: 0` to `max-height: Xpx`, transitioning from `transform: scaleY(0)` to `transform: scaleY(1)` and JavaScript magic (you can [read about all three of them in this Stack Overflow thread](https://stackoverflow.com/questions/3508605/how-can-i-transition-height-0-to-height-auto-using-css)).

-Although I already know about the possible solutions, because all three of those methods have their disadvantages, I tend to head over to Google doing some research to see if there now is a better way to do this.
+I already know about three possible solutions, and all of those methods have their disadvantages.
+Still, I tend to head over to Google doing some research to see if, in the meantime, somebody came up with a better way to do this.
 And after finding the same resources I've already found the last time I had this problem, I usually go with the `max-height` approach.

 <div class="c-content__figure">
   <div class="c-content__broad">